Want ten free figure drawing resources?

 Improve your own figure drawing with master copies; it will take your figure drawing and technique to the next level!

 I hope these figure drawing resources have been helpful to you!
-It was a pleasure collating all of them; from Proko, New Masters Academy, to Andrew Loomis, these resources are here to help improve your figure drawing.
+It was a pleasure collating all of them; from Proko, New Masters Academy, to Andrew Loomis, these resources are here to help enhance your drawings and in particular your figure drawing.

 The human figure is one of the hardest things to draw, so it’s always worth getting as much help from the experts.
 I’m constantly trying to improve this side of my art, so I know how it feels if you’re particularly frustrated.
 If you want to improve your figure drawing, my simple tip is to keep at it.
 Focus on improving, studying, and practice, and with these resources above, you’ll go from strength to strength.
 Remember, every professional was once an amateur.

 If you feel like you’re struggling for time to draw, be sure to check out my blog post, offering you tactics to draw more when you’re limited for time.